Snorting Black Tar Heroin

 Black tar heroin addiction can result in many damaging consequences including; mental and physical health problems, overdose, and family, social, and legal problems.
 Continuing to use black tar heroin, despite the negative consequences, is a classic sign of substance use disorder.

 As black tar heroin enters the brain, it activates opioid receptors that release dopamine, the neurotransmitter that signals the sense of pleasure and relaxation.
-Depending on how the black tar heroin is ingested, how potent it is, how much is used, and the tolerance of the person using it, the dopamine floods the brain and causes euphoria.
+Depending on how the black tar heroin is ingested, how potent it is, how much is used, and the tolerance of the person using it, dopamine floods the brain and causes euphoria.

 This “rush” sends a sense of warmth and numbness throughout the person’s body as it flows through the bloodstream, followed by the depression of central nervous system (CNS) functions including; reduction of pain and other stimuli, depressed heart rate, blood pressure, breathing, and the sedative effects known as “nodding off”.